mhstordeur/solar-system_mhs_2026/README.md

-work well on replit compler , work on web. was javafx code orgnaly,
+work well on replit compiler , work on web. was javafx code originaly,